zoraviel/CSS-assignment-2/rubric.md

 All of the above.
 Plus:

-* The floats work (*twosides.html* and *twosides.css*) — meaning the right-side content does not fall below the left-side content in any section.
+* The `article` and `section` background colors are as they should be in both files.

-* The section background colors are as they should be.
+* Padding and alignment in both *index.html* and *version2.html* look very close to the version shown in the "Sea Mammals" examples. **Note:** The standards is "looks very close"; you don't need to have the exact same measurements, because you don't know what those are.

-* Padding and alignment in the *twosides* version looks close to the version shown in [this video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
-Notice that text that was *centered* in the other version of the page is NOT centered in the *twosides* version.
-Notice also that the article text does NOT wrap under the image.
+* Your header on both pages achieves all criteria listed in Part 1 for the header and nav.
+The header and its contained elements are arranged like those in video 25 [Use CSS flex to style a header and nav with buttons](https://www.youtube.com/watch?v=3iUscQU0yKg) &mdash; and they LOOK LIKE the elements shown in the example video.

-**Note:** My maximum screen width is 1280 pixels, and the content must not touch the left and right edges of the window.
-Keep in mind that PERCENTAGES work better than pixels for width when floating.
-However, the images have a width in pixels, so the left side must be wide enough for them.
+* The CSS `margin` and `padding` properties are used correctly and not in excess.
+That is, you use them where it makes sense, and you do not use them when they are not needed, or redundant.

-* Your HEADER on both pages achieves all criteria listed in Part 1 for the HEADER, and your HEADER looks and behaves like the one shown in [this video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
+* `box-sizing` is used correctly.

 * All hexadecimal RGB codes are used correctly.
-No color words!
+No color keywords are used!

 * All punctuation marks required in the CSS file are used correctly.
+Check your semicolons.

-* The CSS and HTML are formatted neatly, with sensible indents and use of linespaces that make code easy to read.
+* The CSS is formatted neatly, with sensible indents and use of linespaces that make code easy to read.

-* All text has good contrast against the background color, regardless of which element contains it.
-This includes links.
+* All text has **good contrast** against the background color, regardless of which element contains it.
+This includes the link pseudo classes.
+You can check contrast here: [Color Contrast Checker](https://webaim.org/resources/contrastchecker/).

-* You could show your two final pages to anyone, not just your instructor.
+* You could show your two final pages *and your CSS* to anyone, not just your instructor.

 (All criteria must be met to get 15 points.)

 ## DISHONESTY

 Showing your code to any other student, or giving another student code to solve the problem, or any part of the problem, is a violation of the university's honor code.
 Asking for a solution in any online forum is a violation of the university's honor code.
 Copying code from another student, past or present, is a violation of the university's honor code.
 Allowing anyone else to write code for you is a violation of the university's honor code.
-You must do your own work, or risk a failing grade for the entire course.
-Penalties for academic dishonesty are spelled out in the syllabus for this course.
+You must do your own work, or **risk a failing grade for the entire course.** Penalties for academic dishonesty are spelled out in the syllabus for this course.